-UT-ONE L01A features one additional ambient probe.
+UT-ONE features three additional ambient probes.
+The internal thermometer on channel TJ is used for the cold-junction compensation for thermocouple measurements.
 The internal thermometer on channel TI is used for the temperature compensation of resistance and emf readings.
-Ambient probe has a direct indication in temperature, but to improve the accuracy, a deviation function obtained in calibration can be entered in UT-ONE.
+The optional external combined probe for relative humidity and air temperature on channels RH and TA is used primarily for monitoring ambient conditions.
+All ambient probes have a direct indication in temperature or relative humidity, but to improve the accuracy, a deviation function obtained in calibration can be entered in UT-ONE.